rentruewang/mind/entertainment/stories.md

 Should not be a plot device (plot would have to be good despite each character making the most "obvious" choice from their own view).

 Does not have the view of god (reader).
 This includes: talking "out of character" to tell the plot, revealing their own mind (in an out of character way) to tell readers what they are thinking.

+### Climax

+**By definition, the most emotional part.**

+_A convergence point of a lot of previous threads, or diverge into many points._ To sum up, _the part that is tightly connected to other plot lines_.
+Densly packed with info.

+Tension (that are built up) breaks in an explosive way, or a major turning point.

+A lot of times, is a conflict that can be internal (mindset change for main character, or major shift in opinions), or external (fights).
+High stakes (between character / events you care about).

 ## Show don't tell